kaz-utashiro/App-Greple-xlate/README.md

 a single line.
 This operation is performed as follows:

 - Remove white space at the beginning and end of each line.
+- If a line ends with a full-width punctuation character, concatenate with next line.
 - If a line ends with a full-width character and the next line begins with a full-width character, concatenate the lines.
 - If either the end or the beginning of a line is not a full-width